 Enquiries concerning these or related matters, including guidance on intellectual property clauses in any research contract or confidentiality in the context of protection and commercialisation of intellectual property, should be directed to the Research Development Team Leader, Kelly Murphy.

-The Graduate Research Student Management team (GRSM) supports higher degree by research supervisors in the following ways:
+The Graduate Research Studies Management team (GRSM) supports higher degree by research supervisors in the following ways:

 To ensure the highest possible standard of HDR supervision across the University, ongoing professional development for supervisors is provided through:

 To access supervision related professional development, visit MyUSC, (USC login required).